AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/purge-users.md

 +++

 Prime is now GDPR compliant.
-For more information on GDPR compliance, see  [Captivate Prime compliance to GDPR.](../../kb/prime-gdpr.md)
+For more information on GDPR compliance, see  [Learning Manager compliance to GDPR](../../kb/prime-gdpr.md).

 ## Frequently Asked Questions {#frequentlyaskedquestions}